Starting as a Musician

 - compositional temporal relationships

-- cross-domain coordination
+- cross-domain coordination with interactive input

 - temporal accumulation patterns

-This is digital-first thinking — not “how do I recreate analog workflows” but “what becomes possible when sound is computational data?”
 This is digital-first thinking.
 Not "how do I make MayaFlux behave like my analog synth?" but "what becomes possible when I treat sound as computational data?"

 Everything you know about music still applies.
 But the foundation shifts from signal flow to data transformation.